solidi/hl-mods/workspace/redist/readme.txt

         - "marshmello" - come back home to you
         - "crate" - a tribute to boxwars
     - Added remaining mutator icons
-    - Improved volatile mutator to blow up monsters too
+    - Improved "volatile" to blow up single player monsters too
-    - Improved sanic mutator by adding death sprites
+    - Improved "sanic" by adding death sprites
+    - Improved "lightsout" by adding a better flashlight, bots use flashlight
 - Game Mode Changes
     - When game mode is changed, the server will restart the map after five seconds
     - Arena mode displays opponent name while fighting